Bogota Backpacking: Street Art, Traffic & More

 Traffic and Congestion

 With the good, comes the bad.
 TRAFFIC.
-While I was in Bogota backpacking, the traffic was painfully brutal.
-As expected with any major city this traffic can make the most tranquil monk break their silence.
-Just kidding but it’s extremely frustrating.
-Planning is VERY important when structuring your day, unless you want to be stuck moving at an Ants pace.
+Traffic in Bogota is brutal.
+As expected with any major city, Bogota’s traffic can make the most tranquil monk break their silence.
+Don’t want to be stuck all day?
+Make sure you are aware of your route and where you will be in the city.